kevin91nl/SECNN/README.md

 ### JSON structure

-The minimum requirements for the JSON files are that they have `text` field.
+The minimum requirements for the JSON files are that they have a `text` field.
 In that case, the JSON file looks like the following:

 ```
 {